 A sarcophagus inscribed for Thutmosis I was found in tomb Kv38, nearer the tomb of his grandson Thutmosis III.
 The tomb would have been a little more elegant affair than Ineni's creation with elements of decoration and is thought to be the tomb Thutmosis III used for the reburial of his grandfather?

-The other candidate for the mummy of Thutmosis I, being mummy (CG61066) the mummy identified as Thutmosis II is almost certainly a Thutmoside king but believed by some to be Thutmosis I because the mummy appears to be older in some eyes than the short reigning Thutmosis II.
-There is a third mummy (CG61081) from the tomb of Amenhotep II and labelled with a docket on the shroud used by the twenty first dynasty restorer to wrap up the king and his original wrappings.
+The other candidate for the mummy of Thutmosis I, is the mummy (CG61066) the mummy identified as Thutmosis II is almost certainly a Thutmoside king but believed by some to be Thutmosis I because the mummy appears to be older in some eyes than the short-reigning Thutmosis II.
+There is a third mummy (CG61081) from the tomb of Amenhotep II and labeled with a docket on the shroud used by the XXIrst Dynasty restorer to wrap up the king and his original wrappings.
 The docket giving the name of Seti II.

-At the end of the new kingdom during the recycling of the valley of kings the mummy of Thutmosis I may well have been removed from his KV38 burial and placed in the tomb next door that of KV15, the tomb of Seti II or more than likely Thutmosis I was moved to Kv14 also next door where there is some evidence of a cache of mummies once deposited in the tomb where the Seti II mummy may have also been placed after year 6 of Herihor(?)(1074 bc), based on a graffiti above Kv15.
+At the end of the New Kingdom during the recycling of the Valley of the Kings the mummy of Thutmosis I may well have been removed from his Kv38 burial and placed in the tomb next door that of Kv15, the tomb of Seti II or more than likely Thutmosis I was moved to Kv14 also next door where there is some evidence of a cache of mummies once deposited in the tomb where the Seti II mummy may have also been placed after year 6 of Herihor(?)1074 B.C., based on a graffiti above Kv15.

 Here the two mummies may have become confused especially if this cache which may have also included Sethnakht and/or Tuasret was found by the later restoration parties as robbed leaving the cache of mummies denuded of their inscriptions.